programminghistorian/ph-submissions/lessons/introduction-to-ffmpeg.md

 {% include figure.html filename="csv_head.png" caption="The first several rows of our Earth excerpt color report in .csv format" %}

 Going from left to right, the first two columns give us information about where we are in the video.
 The decimal numbers represent fractions of a second that also roughly correspond to the video's time-base of 30fps.
 As such, each row in our `.csv` corresponds to one frame of video.
 The third column carries a whole number between 0-360, and this value represents the median hue for that frame of video.
-These numbers are the underlying quantitative data of the vectorscope's plot and correspond to its position (in radians) on the ciruclar graticle.
+These numbers are the underlying quantitative data of the vectorscope's plot and correspond to its position (in radians) on the circular graticle.
 Referencing our vectorscope image from earlier, you can see that starting at the bottom of the circle (0 degrees) and moving left, "greens" are around 38 degrees, "yellows" at 99 degrees, "reds" at 161 degrees, "magentas" at 218 degrees, "blues" at 279 degrees, and "cyans" at 341 degrees.
 Once you understand these "ranges" of hue, you can get an idea of what the median hue value for a given video frame is just by looking at this numerical value.

 Additionally, It is worth noting that this value extracted by the `signalstats` filter is not an absolute or complete measure of an image's color qualities, but simply a meaningful point of reference from which we can explore a data-driven approach to color analysis.
-Color perception and color theory are [complex, evolving areas of scholarly investigation](https://colourturn.net/) that incorporate many different approaches from the humanities, social, and cognitive sciences.
+Color perception and color theory are [complex, evolving areas of scholarly investigation](https://colourturn.net/) that incorporate many different approaches from the humanities, social sciences, and cognitive sciences.
 As such, we should be mindful that any analytical approach should be taken within the context of these larger discourses and with a collaborative and generative spirit.

 ### Graphing Color Data
 The two `.csv` files we created with the previous commands can now be used to create graphs visualizing the data.
 There are a number of platforms (both proprietary and open-source) that can be used to achieve this such as [Microsoft Excel](https://www.wikihow.com/Create-a-Graph-in-Excel), [RAWGraphs](https://rawgraphs.io/), and/or [plot.ly](https://plot.ly/).
 An in-depth discussion of how to use any of these platforms is outside the scope of this tutorial, however, the final visualization of the previous commands (below) was created by uploading the `.csv` files to plot.ly, an open-source, browser-based service that offers a number of [tutorials](https://help.plot.ly/tutorials/) on how to use their platform.